 What is a Data Lake?

 A data lake is a storage repository that holds large amounts of structured and unstructured data in its native format.
-The architecture stores it with the tags and unique identifiers so that only required data is fetched at the transformation stage to avoid loading unnecessary data.
+The architecture stores it with tags and unique identifiers so that only required data is fetched at the transformation stage to avoid unnecessary data being loaded.

 This is a paradigm shift from ETL(Extract, Transform, and Load) to ELT(Extract, Load, and Transform).
 In ELT, data is first stored and then is presented on-demand based on the search criteria.